lemgrb/REFERENCE/Test Automation Guide/Automation Success Means.md

 Automation success means:

+Examples:
-1. # of bugs caught
+1. No. of bugs caught
-2. # of hours saved
+2. No. of hours saved
 3. "happiness factor"?